 Excimer laser- Excimer laser is a relatively new technique to treat Psoriasis and has been approved by the Food and Drug Administration (FDA) recently to treat chronic or localized plaque psoriasis.
 The Excimer laser is a high intensity beam of UVB which is emitted on the affected area.
 As per the severity and the size of the affected area the number of sessions can vary from four to ten.
 Two treatments can be done in a week but with a gap of minimum 48 hours.

 Biologicals- The biologicals, unlike traditional drugs that focus on the complete immune system; focus only on the specific parts of it.
 This works by blocking the specific immune system activity of cells and the proteins which play vital role in the formation of psoriasis.
 These are either injected or IV infused.
 The commonly used biological is secukinumab.
-The biological are a feasible option for the patients who were not able to get rid of psoriasis through other treatments or may have risks of side effects from other treatment options.
+The biological are a feasible option for the patients who were not able to reduce the symptoms of psoriasis through other treatments or may have risks of side effects from other treatment options.

 Diet and psoriasis- The diets that are low energy, vegetarian or rich in poly-unsaturated fatty acids from fish oil help in suppressing the irritation and redness to minimize the symptoms of psoriasis.
 It has been proved scientifically that the diets rich in maize and the diets that are gluten free help improving the skin condition that is called psoriasis.